(Title Image: Afan Valley Forest Park/Northern Powerhouse Developments)

 ….a bit like a monorail in Springfield.

-The Circuit of Wales, the Legend Court theme park at Caldicot, Valleywood, a supercasino in Cardiff Bay, the “new town centre” at Talbot Green, Island Farm Sports Village in Bridgend, the Technium initiative (across Wales), LG in Newport, Project Red Dragon….it looks like the Swansea Tidal Lagoon is about to join this illustrious list.
+The Circuit of Wales, the Legend Court theme park at Caldicot, Valleywood, a supercasino in Cardiff Bay, the “new town centre” at Talbot Green, Island Farm Sports Village in Bridgend, the Technium initiative (across Wales), LG in Newport, Project Red Dragon….it looks like the Swansea Tidal Lagoon is about to join this illustrious list (and Wylfa B).

 Those are just the ones off the top of my head.
 There are some of the smaller ones with a troubled history too like Cardiff-Swansea rail electrification as well as the emerging contenders like the Afan Valley Resort (which has been talked about for the best part of a decade, so forgive my cynicism), Cardiff International Business Park, the supposed North Wales Metro….